Consensys/hellhound/README.md

 # Hellhound
 HellHound is a **decentralized blind computation** platform.

+Blind computation is a process by which a function (or circuit) is successfully applied on encrypted inputs to provide the expected output.
+This output, depending on the use case, can be encrypted as well or it can be a plain text.
+It is called a “Blind” computation since no one, except the data provider, know the actual data being computed.
+HellHound’s goal is to provide a truly decentralized computing environment and a set of cryptographic tools to enable dapps developers to implement privacy-by-design.
+Cryptography has been around for a long time and is used in several industries to secure exchanges and protect data.
+It has however often been out of reach for developers with no computer science or mathematical background.
+The reality is that not all developers need these scientific backgrounds to build their great applications or services.
+Unfortunately for their users, implementing security and privacy takes time and skills which most early stage startups don't have.
+We also believe that blockchain startups of today might be the big players of tomorrow's web 3.0.
+We think that by making the developer’s tasks easier, more startups and companies will adopt best practices in terms of privacy and foster the emergence of self-sovereignty for their users.
+We also strongly believe that providing a blind and verifiable computation platform, without the need of having an omniscient third part in the process, will unlock a large pool of untapped opportunities.
+We have a chance at rebuilding the internet, so as Richard Branson put it "let's not screw it, let's just do it".

+## Papers

 [Black Paper - Mission statement document](https://github.com/ConsenSys/hellhound/blob/master/hellhound-black-paper.pdf)

 [Red Paper - Hellhound's formal specification](https://github.com/ConsenSys/hellhound/blob/master/hellhound-red-paper.pdf)

+## Authors

+**Sajida Zouarhi - Co-Founder - Blockchain architect**

+Sajida Zouarhi is an Engineer and works as a Blockchain Architect @Consensys.
+She is also a Computer Science researcher and worked with a major Telecommunications Operator (Orange) during her PHD thesis.
+Her research work focused on private data transmission over communication channels on complex systems and quality of service on an end-to-end critical service (recommendation engine, SLAs, ontologies etc.).
+She is President of the eHealth and Blockchain Think Tank and the co-founder of several french national blockchain associations, and has been a technical advisor on the board of several Blockchain projects.
+As the founder of the Kidner Project, she collaborated with WHO to help prevent Kidney Trafficking using Blockchain technology.
+She is an international Speaker, Hackathon Mentor and organizer with the Blockfest that she co-founded in 2016 in France.

+**Amira Bouguera - Co-Founder - Cryptographer**

+Amira Bouguera is a Cryptographer, Mathematician and works as a cryptographer @Consensys.
+She has previously worked in the blockchain space prior to joining Consensys as a security engineer at Stratumn (traceability blockchain startup) and smart contract security auditor.
+Amira became interested in privacy and security related issues when she was studying cryptography.
+During that period, she worked in LJK applied math laboratory with one of the best international cryptographers on outsourced computation using Homomorphic encryption and Zero knowledge methods.
+She helped organizing the Grehack security conference and workshops.
+She is also an international speaker and gave talks about blockchain introduction, smart contracts security and cryptography during conferences (Dappcon) and meetups.

+**Abdelhamid Bakhta - Tech Lead and Full stack engineer**

+Abdelhamid is highly skilled, versatile and creative engineer with experience in e-banking and software development.
+Abdelhamid works daily with cloud infrastructure solution.
+He has excellent programming skills in several languages as well as a tech lead (management and business administration).
+He also has strong technical assets in security.
+Previously security officer of a fintech startup, he lead PCI certification compliance program for a Cloud Based Payment platform.
+Blockchain enthusiast, Abdelhamid is passionated by decentralization and actively followed the blockchain world since 5 years.
+Co-inventor of multiple patents, Abdelhamid has also a strong interest for ethical hacking.

 ## Components